gorel/personal-site/README.md

 - In learn.index, set a cookie and only increment views if last view was 1+ hr ago
 - Add hover details for "show as anonymous"
 - Parent class for markdown-renderable models
+- Require email_verified to post/comment in forums or add learn question